learn-co-students/for-loops-readme-data-science-intro-000/README.md

     print(number + 5)
 ```

-    5
-    6
-    7

-We just have to make sure that whatever word we use after `for` is referenced in our loop later on.
+Whichever word we place after the `for` keyword will be the name of our loop variable to reference later on.
+If we are inconsistent, we receive an error.

 ```python